clemlesne/blue-agent/README.md

 Capabilities are declarative variables you can add to the agents, to allow developers to select the right agent for their pipeline ([official documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/demands?view=azure-devops&tabs=yaml)).

-Note, you can add multiple Helm instances to the same agent pool.
-Then, disctinct them by capabilities.
+> Note, you can add multiple Helm instances to the same agent pool.
+It will result in a single pool with multiple capabilities.
+Be warning, if a capability is not unique accross the pool, all the agents will scale.
+This will create "zoombies" agents, scaled for nothing, waiting their timeout.

+Disctinct the agents by capabilities.
 For examples:

 - A pool of AMD64 agents, and a pool of ARM64 agents
 - A pool of agents with GPU, and a pool of agents without GPU